HOME >> Single Blog

 Text Boxes and Tooltips

-FineBI’s text boxes and tooltips functionality can provide additional contextual information, including background knowledge, data metric explanations, key insights, and more.
+FineBI’s text boxes and tooltips functionality can provide additional contextual information, including background knowledge, data metric explanations, key insights, and supply chain execution metrics.
 They also help you access detailed information about specific components, charts, or data points, allowing for a deeper understanding of the data.
-Text Boxes are typically presented as static or dynamic text and can contain words, numbers, headings, paragraphs, and other content.
+Text Boxes are typically presented as static or dynamic text and can contain words, numbers, headings, paragraphs, and other content, from basic performance indicators to complex supply chain execution data.
 In interactive dashboards, Text Boxes are often fixed on the dashboard for easy reference.
 When you hover over specific components, charts, or data points on the dashboard, Tooltips display additional information, explanations, or data details, including key metrics, data descriptions, units, date ranges, and more, helping you delve into the data and gain more contextual information.

 Map Zooming